Arkansas Highway 147: Route description

-Highway 147 begins near Horseshoe Lake, Arkansas at the southern terminus of Highway 131.
+Highway 147 begins as a continuation of Highway 131 at Bruins.
 The route runs north to serve as the eastern terminus of Highway 38, with Highway 147 picking up the Great River Road designation northbound.
 Highway 147 has another junction with Highway 131 before curving due north along the Mississippi River.
-The highway serves as the eastern terminus for Highway 50 south of Anthonyville, Arkansas before meeting a different Highway 131 in Edmondson.
+The highway serves as the eastern terminus for Highway 50 south of Anthonyville, Arkansas before meeting another segment of Highway 131 in Edmondson.
 Highway 147 has a junctions with US 70 and I-40/US 79, with the former being the southern frontage road for the latter.
-The road continues north to terminate at US 64 near the city limits of West Memphis.
+The road continues north to terminate at US 64 north of Cunningham Corner.